apigee/ansible-opdk-accelerator/setup-ansible-controller/README.md

     # Setup the Ansible controller
     ansible-playbook setup.yml -e target_host=<IP of target host, can be localhost> -e remote_user=<remote user login>

+## Sample Usage to Setup an Ansible Control Server on localhost

+A basic controller setup can be configured in the current directory:

+    # Download the required roles to setup the Ansible controller
+    ansible-galaxy install -r setup-requirements.yml -f

+    # Setup the Ansible controller
+    ansible-playbook setup.yml -c local -e remote_user=<remote user login>

 ### Change the location of the Ansible workspace folder

     # Download the required roles to setup the Ansible controller